Post job

 An exercise physiologist is a health professional who analyzes the fitness of patients to help them improve their health or maintain good health.
 Exercise physiologists are required to help patients with heart diseases and other chronic conditions such as diabetes or pulmonary disease to regain their health.
 Certified exercise physiologists must administer exercise stress tests in health and unhealthy populations.
 They also assist both amateur and professional athletes in helping them boost their performance in sports.

-As far as similarities go, this is where it ends because an athletic trainer responsibility requires skills such as "student athletes," "athletic injuries," "athletic events," and "osha."
+While similarities exist, there are also some differences between athletic trainers and exercise physiologist.
+For instance, athletic trainer responsibilities require skills such as "student athletes," "athletic injuries," "athletic events," and "osha."
 Whereas a exercise physiologist is skilled in "ekg," "acsm," "physical therapy," and "blood pressure."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Exercise physiologists tend to reach similar levels of education than athletic trainers.
 In fact, exercise physiologists are 3.3% more likely to graduate with a Master's Degree and 0.0% more likely to have a Doctoral Degree.